Turning Point Action

-Turning Point Action (TPAction) is an American 501(c)(4) organization and political advocacy group who work directly with voters by providing necessary resources to elect conservative leaders.
-It was founded in 2019 by Charlie Kirk as the sister organization and political advocacy arm of the 501(c)(3) Turning Point USA.
+Turning Point Action (TPAction) is an American 501(c)(4) organization and political advocacy group that works directly with voters by providing necessary resources to elect conservative leaders.
+It was founded in 2019 by Charlie Kirk as the sister organization and political advocacy arm of Turning Point USA.

 Leading up to the 2024 United States presidential election, TPAction launched "Chase The Vote", focused on deploying thousands of field organizers in key states to engage with voters through relationship-driven strategies to help elect Donald Trump.
+The program was dubbed as a "force multiplier" by Brian Hughes, a senior campaign advisor for Trump.

 TPAction has hosted many rallies across the country, featuring prominent figures such as Donald Trump, Robert F. Kennedy Jr., JD Vance, Tulsi Gabbard, and others.